mayxxluu/COSC310-Individual-Assignment/README.md

 To install the Wikipedia API, enter the following command into your terminal:
 `pip install wikipedia`

-Once all three have been installed, clone the Github repository and run the mainGUI class.
+Once all four have been installed, clone the Github repository and run the mainGUI class.

 # Explanations of classes/files:
 ![](program_flowchart.png)